krsoninikhil/krsoninikhil.github.io/_posts/2019-04-05-confusing-terms-in-container-ecosystem.md

 more comprehensive runtime will be required in real systems and can be implemented on top of `runC`.
-This runtime would be responsible for managing multiple containers at a time and things like downloading container images, managing storage and network inferfaces, etc. Widely used example of this runtime is `containerd` which can manage multiple containers using runC or any other OCI implementation.
+This runtime would be responsible for managing multiple containers at a time and things like downloading container images, managing storage and network interfaces, etc. Widely used example of this runtime is `containerd` which can manage multiple containers using runC or any other OCI implementation.
 Check this [post by Michael Crosby][5] to know more about how `containerd`